 The Shenandoah Valley of Virginia, our beautiful home region, was, before European encroachment, prairie country.
-The double rain shadow from both the Allegheny Front and the Blue Ridge creates a semi-arid climate that favored fire, which favored grasslands of types not often seen again until you hit the Midwest.
-There was a bison herd and a subspecies of prairie chicken here, I understand.
+The double rain shadow from both the Allegheny Front and the Blue Ridge creates a semi-arid climate that favored fire, which, in turn, favored grasslands of types not often seen again until you hit the Midwest.
+There was a bison herd and a subspecies of prairie chicken (Heath Hen) here, I understand.

 With that in mind, rotational/holistic pasture-based beef production is one of the most reasonable choices for a regionally adapted agricultural specialty.
 Chickens were historically pastured here, before the prevalence of the CAFO (Confined Animal Feeding Operation) model of chicken production, and some rotational cattle farmers in this area are starting to include chickens in their management program, following a few days behind the cattle in the grazing cycle.
 Managed this way they aid in manure dispersal and fly control, as well as furnishing a secondary enterprise of pasture-based egg production.
 However, some farmers are disappointed by the birds they are able to get from commercial hatcheries when used in this system.
 The foraging and predator-avoidance instincts may or may not be present, and some of the vaunted, highly marketable, characteristic yellow/orange yolks to be expected from pastured laying hens fail to materialize, presumably because some of the hens stick to eating feed and skip the salad course.
 To my knowledge, there has never been a breed of chicken fully developed for this kind of production system.
 The Shenandoah intends to be this breed.